Taff's Well Thermal Spring: History

-Hall concluded that the waters relieved and occasionally cured chronic disorders, citing a young man who came as a cripple and left after a fortnights bathing able "to run about the green meadow and enjoy life."
+Hall concluded that the waters relieved and occasionally cured chronic disorders, citing a young man who came as a cripple and left after a fortnight's bathing able "to run about the green meadow and enjoy life."
 Another patient was described, an Irishman who was unable to move without the aid of crutches.

-”But how” we inquired, “how is it that with such a number of holy wells in your own country you leave them and come to St. Taff to be cured?”
+"But how" we inquired, "how is it that with such a number of holy wells in your own country you leave them and come to St. Taff to be cured?"

-“Because I’m for justice to ould Ireland.
-Does your honour think that when I had the misfortune to take up with the rhumatis in this country, I’d go bothering my own saints to give me the cure?
-I’d scorn it ! hav’n’t they enough to do with their own blind and bochers, without bein’ put upon to do the work that belongs to St. Taff ?
+"Because I'm for justice to ould Ireland.
+Does your honour think that when I had the misfortune to take up with the rhumatis in this country, I'd go bothering my own saints to give me the cure?
+I'd scorn it ! hav'n't they enough to do with their own blind and bochers, without bein' put upon to do the work that belongs to St. Taff ?
 It was down in his mines I got it, and it's his duty to see me righted; and so he will, with God's help someday.
-If the gorsoons would let me alone, I'd be a dale healthier meeself; but aftermee dip in the well, when I come down here to go over mee bades, and say ‘God be wid ould times,’ and think of where mee heart lies bleedin,’ – of the pleasant places, the singing strames and singing birds, and one that is singing sweeter than either up there now !
+If the gorsoons would let me alone, I'd be a dale healthier meeself; but aftermee dip in the well, when I come down here to go over mee bades, and say 'God be wid ould times,' and think of where mee heart lies bleedin,' – of the pleasant places, the singing strames and singing birds, and one that is singing sweeter than either up there now!